debris/tiny-keccak/README.md

 # tiny-keccak

-An implementation of the FIPS-202-defined SHA-3 and SHAKE functions.
+An implementation of sha3, shake, keccak and KangarooTwelve functions.

 [![Build Status][travis-image]][travis-url]